DOMAIN: MilDly COnservative Model-BAsed OfflINe Reinforcement Learning

+In the Actor-Critic framework, the goal of policy evaluation is to minimize the Bellman error \cite{ref35}.
+In the DOMAIN algorithm, the Bellman error, consisting of the Bellman error from the offline data and the model data, can be denoted as

+\tx{where $f$ can be determined by two guidelines.
+One is the error of model data, and the other is the algorithm itself.
+If the model data is accurate and the algorithm can effectively penalize model data with large errors, $f$ can be set larger.
+On the contrary, if the error of model data is large and the algorithm fails to effectively penalize them, $f$ needs to be set smaller to guarantee the stability and security of the agent.} $\widehat{\mathcal{T}}^{\pi}$ represents the actual Bellman operator used in the algorithm, while $\mathcal{T}_{\overline{\mathcal{M}}}^{\pi}$ and $\mathcal{T}_{\widehat{\mathcal{M}}}^{\pi}$ represent the operator applied under the empirical MDP and the learned model, respectively.

-In the above equation, the value function $Q$ and the policy $\pi$ can be approximated using neural networks, denoted as $Q_{\omega}$ and $\pi_{\theta}$, respectively. $\hat{\mathcal{T}}^{\pi}$ represents the actual Bellman operator used in the algorithm, while $\mathcal{T}_{\bar{\mathcal{M}}}^{\pi}$ and $\mathcal{T}_{\hat{\mathcal{M}}}^{\pi}$ represent the operator applied under the empirical MDP and the learned model, respectively.
-The value function update follows the SAC framework \cite{ref21}, and thus the Bellman operator can be further expressed as:
+The value function $Q$ and the policy $\pi$ in Eq. \eqref{eq5} can be approximated using neural networks, denoted as $Q_{\omega}$ and $\pi_{\theta}$, respectively. \tx{The value function update follows the SAC framework \cite{ref21}, and consequently, the Bellman operator can be further expressed as:}

-where $\alpha$ is the entropy regularization coefficient, determining the relative importance of entropy.
-By employing a mildly conservative policy evaluation, the policy improvement scheme can be obtained:
+\tx{where $\alpha$ is the entropy regularization coefficient, which determines the relative importance of entropy.
+By employing a mildly conservative policy evaluation, the policy improvement scheme can be derived:}

 Here, entropy regularization is employed to prevent policy degradation.
 The two $Q$ value networks are utilized to select the minimum value to address overestimation in agent updates\cite{ref33}.
-In Equation \eqref{eq3}, the constraint term $\mathcal{H}(\rho)$ for $\rho(s, a)$ is typically approximated using KL divergence to approach the desired sampling distribution $\omega(s, a)$, i.e., $\mathcal{H}(\rho)=-D_{K L}(\rho \| \omega)$.
+In Eq. \eqref{eq3}, the constraint term $\mathcal{H}(\rho)$ for $\rho(s, a)$ is typically approximated using KL divergence to approach the desired sampling distribution $\omega(s, a)$, i.e., $\mathcal{H}(\rho)=-D_{K L}(\rho \| \omega)$.
 Thus, the following optimization problem can be formulated:

 The above optimization problem can be solved using the Lagrange method \cite{ref10}, yielding the following solution: